Nostalgia-filled Slam Dunk Film Tops Chinas Box Office Chart - UrduPoint

 The film is an adaptation of the popular "Slam Dunk" basketball manga series in the 1990s, written and directed by its original creator, Takehiko Inoue.

-Scheduled to hit theaters Thursday, it pocketed over 21.5 million Yuan (about 3.12 million U.S. Dollars) in its preview sales.
+Released on Thursday, "The First Slam Dunk" pocketed over 94.4 million Yuan (about 13.7 million U.S. Dollars) and rose to the top of the chart on its first day of release.

-The film was followed by the domestic action comedy "Ride On," which raked in about 4.74 million yuan on Wednesday.
+It was followed by the domestic action comedy "Ride On," which raked in about 3.84 million yuan on Thursday.